hkim-etri/ExplainMeetSum/README.md

 I am pleased to inform you that we expect to be ready to make the repository public in August.

-Thank you for your patience and understanding throughout this process.
+Thank you for your patience and understanding.